There is no excerpt because this is a protected post.

 One of the most valuable sources of news and analysis I’ve found in recent years is a program called “On The Media”.
 It’s a weekly show produced by WNYC, a public radio station in New York.
 The show offers insightful analysis of current events and critically examines how the media covers them.
 I learn something […]

 Ever wonder why income inequality in the U.S. is so extreme?
 Here is one big reason why: This graphic compares the portion of income received by the richest 10% and the portion of the workforce who are union members.
 Note that those at the top earners take a larger share of the nation’s income when […]

 Less than an hour before it began, I posted a last-minute announcement on Facebook to alert my local friends about a rally to support immigrant rights and religious freedom in opposition to Donald Trump’s recent orders.
 No big deal, right?
-Well, maybe it was a big deal after all, here’s why: My Facebook announcement about […]
+Well, maybe it was.
+My announcement about this local rally in our medium-sized Midwestern town, […]